arpan65/arpan65/README.md

 Hi, my name is **Arpan** and I am a **Tech Professional** based in Kolkata, India.

-I build machine-learning solutions using Python scientific libraries and AWS cloud computing services, with 3.8+ years experience serving the P&C Insurance and Document Intelligence sector.
-I am also a tech blogger on data science.
+I build machine-learning and Integration solutions using Python scientific libraries and AWS cloud computing services, with 3.8+ years experience serving the P&C Insurance and Document Intelligence sector.

+I am an AWS Certified Developer associated and Duckcreek Certified Claims Configurator.

+I also love to write blogs on data science.

 Visit my website- https://arpan65.github.io/portfolio/